 When we got the offer from Lumias mother to move to Lumias childhood home, a three-hectare premises in the countryside of Finland we jumped for joy.
 For us living in the countryside in a house with a big garden was a big dream - after years and years of city dwelling we had grown to realize we want to live in nature, with nature, and this was our chance!

 After one and a half years of learning, planning and jumping for joy we packed our bags in Germany and moved into our new home in May 2016.
-Join us on our journey in making the premises our dream come true - a real Nordic permaculture paradise!

 Disclaimer: to fund Beyond Buckthorns we use some affiliate links on this site, which means we get paid a bit if you buy books, tools etc. using the some of links we share here.
 If you are planning on getting something we present here, feel free to use those and support us in that way!